sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/2 - Castle.md

 "jig's up," rasped the attacker. "who are you *really*?"

-"Now hang on!" shouted Hat Kid over the sudden commotion among the skeletons that erupted in response to Dust.
+"Now hang on!" shouted Hat Kid over the sudden angry commotion among the skeletons that erupted in response to Dust.
 "None of us are even from this universe! *You're* all the ones making assumptions!"

 “Come to think about it,” says the artist, gesturing at Snatcher, “I’ve never seen a monster like *him* before.”